 Setting the environment for sleep is crucial and part of cueing your baby it’s time for sleep is to have a consistent set of steps you do each sleep period, at night and at nap times.
-For those parents who aren’t that thrilled about strict routines, have no fear, the sleep routine does NOT have to be long.
+For you parents who aren’t that thrilled about strict routines, have no fear.
+The sleep routine does NOT have to be long.
 For instance, you can shut the curtains or blinds, change your baby’s diaper, read a short book (even just looking at pictures or practicing flipping pages is great fun at this age!), feed the baby (if appropriate), cuddle the baby for a few minutes, and then lay your baby down for sleep while saying a key phrase (e.g. “Sleepy time for baby.
 I love you.
 Night night.”).

 2. Review your 6, 7, or 8 month old’s schedule

 For some 6, 7, or 8 month old babies, their sleep schedule is fundamental to helping them sleep well.
 Some babies are more adaptable or less sensitive and do not need a very regimented schedule, though, for a lot of parents, it’s a sanity saver!
 Babies this age are increasing their awake time, and may even be more ready for a “by the clock” schedule.
 If you are experiencing sleep issues, I strongly recommend developing or adjusting your baby’s schedule to see what type of impact it may or may not have on your baby’s sleep.
 For all you know, that’s all you have to do!
-Some families, depending on their situation, can’t stick to a precise schedule as well as others, but just do your best.
-What type of schedule you ask?
-Check out our sample schedules here or make your own custom schedule!
+Some families, depending on their situation, can’t stick to a precise schedule.
+Just do your best.
+What type of schedule?
+Check out our sample schedules here or become a VIP and make your own custom schedule!